Division of Integrative Organismal Systems

 The Division of Integrative Organismal Systems (IOS) supports research aimed at understanding why organisms are structured the way they are and function as they do.
 Proposals should focus on organisms as a fundamental unit of biological organization.
 Principal Investigators (PIs) are encouraged to apply systems approaches that will lead to conceptual and theoretical insights and predictions about emergent organismal properties.
 Areas of inquiry include, but are not limited to, developmental biology and the evolution of developmental processes, nervous system development, structure, and function, physiological processes, functional morphology, symbioses, interactions of organisms with biotic and abiotic environments, and animal behavior.

-Proposals are welcomed in all areas of science supported by the Division of Integrative Organismal Systems.
-All investigator-initiated proposals to the core programs in the Division of Integrative Organismal Systems must now be invited based on merit review of preliminary proposals.
+Proposals are welcomed in all of the core scientific program areas supported by the Division of Integrative Organismal Systems.
+All investigator-initiated proposals submitted to this solicitation must be invited based on merit review of preliminary proposals.
 There is a single submission deadline with a limit of 2 preliminary proposals per investigator per year as PI or Co-PI in response to this solicitation.
-Please see the GPG for definition of roles for PI and Co-PI.
-There are no limits on the number of proposals you can participate on as collaborator.
-The PI/Co-PI limits apply only to this solicitation and do not pertain to proposals submitted in response to other NSF solicitations.
+Please see the PAPPG for definition of roles for PI and Co-PI.
+The PI/Co-PI limits apply only to the preliminary proposals submitted to this solicitation and do not pertain to proposals submitted in response to other IOS or NSF solicitations.